licarijd/data-structures-and-algorithms/Stacks and Queues/readme.txt

 ** It's very inefficient to use arrays to implement queues - if we dequeue an item, all other array elements will need to be unshifted.

+** It's a common interview question / solution to implement queues using stacks, look up the solution on Leetcode **

+Stacks and Queues are great:

+- for fast operations
+- for fast peek
+- since they're ordered

+On the downsides, they have slow lookup (they're not used this way, since we can only access items at the beginning or end of the data structure)